 Three UPSC aspirants drown in flooded basement of Delhi coaching centre

-The deaths triggered a political row and protests from students in the capital’s Rajinder Nagar area.
+The deaths triggered a political row and protests by students in the capital’s Rajinder Nagar area.

 At least three Union Public Service Commission aspirants drowned on Saturday after the basement of a private coaching centre in Delhi’s Rajinder Nagar area flooded, The Times of India reported.